adlnet/xAPI-Spec/xAPI.md

 <a name="def-activity" />

-__Activity__: Something with which an Actor interacted.
+__Activity__: An activity is a type of Object making up the “this” in I did “this”, but has other specific criteria.
+It is something with which an Actor interacted.
 It can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a Verb.
-Interpretation of Activity is broad, meaning that Activities can even be tangible Objects.
+Interpretation of Activity is broad, meaning that Activities can even be tangible objects such as a chair (real or virtual).

 <a name="def-activity-provider" />